yuu2430/sentiment-analysis/README.md

-# Sentiment Analysis Pipeline using VADER + TF-IDF + Random Forest
+# Sentiment Analysis using VADER

 This project implements a complete sentiment analysis pipeline on textual data using a combination of rule-based and machine learning techniques.
 It performs cleaning, sentiment generalization, vectorization, model training, evaluation, and prediction.